bigbluebutton/bbb-webrtc-sfu/docs/metrics.md

 In a regular BigBlueButton installation, an override config file can be used in `/etc/bigbluebutton/bbb-webrtc-sfu/production.yml`.
 There, one can alter the [default configuration](https://github.com/bigbluebutton/bbb-webrtc-sfu/blob/5e5b91a9f77be8971069fe661570d9cb423a2bb5/config/default.example.yml#L216-L227) as they wish.

-For example: exposing metrics on HTTP endpoint `http://localhost:3014/metrics` (with Node.js metrics disabled) would look like this:
+For example: exposing mcs-core metrics on HTTP endpoint `http://localhost:3014/metrics` (with Node.js metrics disabled) would look like this:

 ```

 # Direct Prometheus instrumentation.
-Currently operating only over mcs-core.
-# EXPERIMENTAL, so disabled by default.
+EXPERIMENTAL, so disabled by default.
 prometheus:
   # Whether to enabled the metrics endpoint
   enabled: true